virtUOS/proteuscmd/README.md

 }
 ```

-Furthermore, you can configure maps between IPv4 and IPv6 networks:
+You can configure maps between IPv4 and IPv6 networks:
 ```json
 {
     ...